-When they hear “unagi,” most Japanese people probably think of Hamanako in Shizuoka Prefecture.
-However, Saitama Prefecture also has a long history with this dish.
-There are many well-established unagi restaurants in the prefecture, and of those restaurants, the places in Urawa City and Kawagoe City are particularly famous.
+When they hear the word “unagi,” most Japanese people probably think of Hamanako in Shizuoka prefecture.
+However, Saitama prefecture also has a long history with this dish.
+There are many well-established unagi restaurants in the prefecture, and of those restaurants, the places in Urawa and Kawagoe are particularly famous.
 Let’s take a closer look at the history of unagi in these areas.

 In front of Urawa Station, there is a statue with an eel motif, "Urawa Unako-chan".
 When you visit Urawa Station, stop by and take a look.

-Eels could be eaten in Kawagoe 川越 starting around the Edo period.
+Eels began being eaten in Kawagoe starting around the Edo period.
 Because eating meat was prohibited, the koi carp, loaches, and eels which could be caught from the Irumagawa and Arakawa rivers served as precious protein sources for the people who lived in Kawagoe.

 The special product used in preparing the eel was famous soy sauce.
 The notion of eel being delicious with soy sauce spread through Kawagoe, and now it is connected to Kawagoe’s unagi culture.